ahamez/protox/README.md

 end
 ```

-The previous example will generate two modules: `Fiz.Baz` and `Fiz.Foo`.
+The previous example generates two modules: `Fiz.Baz` and `Fiz.Foo`.

+## Working With Namespaces

-It's possible to prepend a namespace to all generated modules:
+It is possible to prepend a namespace to all generated modules:

 ```elixir
 defmodule Bar do